flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/deleting-a-file.md

 sidebar_position: 5
 ---

-# Deleting Files
+# Deleting files

-The documents plugin provides functionality for deleting files.
+The Documents Plugin provides functionality for deleting files.

 ## Prerequisites

-Before deleting document files, ensure:
+Before deleting files, ensure:

-1. **Access Permissions**: Have the necessary permissions for updates or deletions.
-The user account used should have the required access rights.
+1. **Access Permissions**: Ensure that the user account used has the necessary access rights for updates or deletions.

 2. **Kafka Configuration**: